The story of why and how Core Audio .NET came to be, in three chapters

 Why didn’t Microsoft simply extend the legacy API to support sessions?

-So when Vista was released, I learned about all these changes and I decided that I wouldn’t lift a finger to add support for the new APIs.
+When Vista was released, I learned all about these changes and I decided that I wouldn’t lift a finger to add support for the new APIs.

 But then came Windows 7.